Blog posts and HRCI in the media

 HRCI blogs posts are mainly written by CEO, Dr Avril Kennan, with occasional guest posts by invited collaborators.
 You will also find links to news articles and radio appearances featuring HRCI in this section.

-Derek Stewart OBE, patient advocate and Honorary Professor, NUI Galway Cooperating and Collaborating I recently had the great pleasure of talking with the members of Health Research Charities Ireland.
-The presentation was about the value of us, as patients and members of the public, getting interested in and becoming actively involved with researchers working […]
+Cooperating and Collaborating I recently had the great pleasure of talking with the members of Health Research Charities Ireland.
+The presentation was about the value of us, as patients and members of the public, getting interested in and becoming actively involved with researchers working in laboratories.
+I don’t mean that we patients and public doing […]

 This piece by HRCI CEO, Dr Avril Kennan, appears in ‘An Easyguide to Rare Diseases in Ireland and Consensus for Action‘, published in February 2020, by the Rare Disease Taskforce.
 For most rare diseases there is no cure and the management of symptoms can be very hampered by a lack of knowledge and by limited […]